datacarpentry/sql-socialsci/_episodes/07-creating-tables-views.md

 Tables and Views are so closely related that if you try to run the code above, although 'Table' has been changed to 'View' you will get an error complaining that the 'Table' already exists.

-It is common practice when creating Views to indicate somewhere in the the name that it is in fact a View. e.g. vFarms_location or Farms_location_v.
+It is common practice when creating Views to indicate somewhere in the name that it is in fact a View. e.g. vFarms_location or Farms_location_v.

 Although tables and views can be used almost interchangeably in `Select` queries it is important to note that a `View` unlike a `Table` contains no data.
 It is essentially the SQL statement needed to produce that data from the underlying data.